PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 For more information on other possible key/values please read [Annotate Code](/paco-cpu/docs/annotate/).

 ### 2.3 Compile your program
-The basic steps to compile you program are (for more detail, refer to [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:compiling-programs):
+The basic steps to compile you program are (for more details, refer to [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:compiling-programs)):

 1. Compile you program using Clang.
 This will yield an llvm-ir file of your code and an input file to the lut-compiler.
 2. Use llc to convert the llvm-ir file into an assembly file. **what is llc? **
 3. Invoke the lut-compiler on the input file to generate a configuration for the LUT.
 4. Use the lut-startup script with the configuration to create a startup code that loads the configuration **where?**.
 5. Link everything together into a binary.

+** Isn't it possible to add the commands here as well?
+Because the user has to have the complete program running without referring to other documents by the end of this section rite?
+This comment applies to running the program on the FPGA section as well **

 Now you should have a binary ready to be run on an FPGA.